-bl_autobaud.c The code for performing the auto-baud operation on the UART port.
+and temperating to district out and bl_autobaud.c The code for performing the auto-baud operation on the UART port.
 This is separate from the remainder of the UART code so that the linker can remove it when it is not used. bl_can.c The functions for performing a firmware update via the CAN port. bl_can.h Definitions used by the CAN update routine. bl_check.c The code to check if a firmware update is required, or if a firmware update is being requested by the user. bl_check.h Prototypes for the update check code. bl_commands.h The list of commands and return messages supported by the boot loader. bl_config.c A dummy source file used to translate the bl_config.h C header file into a header file that can be included in assembly code.
 This is needed for the Keil tool chain since it is not able to pass assembly source code through the C preprocessor. bl_config.h.tmpl A template for the boot loader configuration file.
-This contains all of the possible configuration values.

-bl_decrypt.c The code to perform an in-place decryption of the down-loaded firmware image.
-No decryption is actually performed in this file; this is simply a stub that can be expanded to perform the require decryption. bl_decrypt.h Prototypes for the in-place decryption routines. bl_enet.c The functions for performing a firmware update via the Ethernet port. bl_fs.c The functions to provide simple FAT file system support. bl_fs.h Prototypes for the file system functions. bl_i2c.c The functions for transferring data via the I2C0 port. bl_i2c.h Prototypes for the I2C0 transfer functions. bl_link.ld The linker script used when the codered , gcc , or sourcerygxx compiler is being used to build the boot loader. bl_link.sct The linker script used when the ${\tt rvmdk}$ compiler is being used to build the boot loader. bl_link.xcl The linker script used when the ${\tt ewarm}$ compiler is being used to build the boot loader. bl_link_ccs.cmd The linker script used when the ccs compiler is being used to build the boot loader. bl_main.c The main control loop of the boot loader. bl_packet.c The functions for handling the packet processing of commands and responses. bl_packet.h Prototypes for the packet handling functions. bl_ssi.c The functions for transferring data via the SSI0 port. bl_ssi.h Prototypes for the SSI0 transfer functions. bl_startup_ccs.s The start-up code used when the ${\it \tt ccs}$ compiler is being used to build the boot loader. bl_startup_codered.S The start-up code used when the codered compiler is being used to build the boot loader. bl_startup_ewarm.S The start-up code used when the ewarm compiler is being used to build the boot loader.
+This contains all of the possible configuration values. bl_decrypt.c The code to perform an in-place decryption of the down-loaded firmware image.
+No decryption is actually performed in this file; this is simply a stub that can be expanded to perform the require decryption. bl_decrypt.h Prototypes for the in-place decryption routines. bl_enet.c The functions for performing a firmware update via the Ethernet port. bl_i2c.c The functions for transferring data via the I2C port. bl_i2c.h Prototypes for the I2C transfer functions. bl_link.ld The linker script used when the codered , gcc , or sourcerygxx compiler is being used to build the boot loader. bl_link.sct The linker script used when the ${\tt rvmdk}$ compiler is being used to build the boot loader. bl_link.xcl The linker script used when the ewarm compiler is being used to build the boot loader.

-The start-up code used when the gcc compiler is being used bl_startup_gcc.S to build the boot loader.
-The start-up code used when the rvmdk compiler is being bl_startup_rvmdk.S used to build the boot loader. bl_startup_sourcerygxx.S The start-up code used when the sourcerygxx compiler is being used to build the boot loader.
-The functions for transferring data via the UART0 port. bl_uart.c Prototypes for the UART0 transfer functions. bl_uart.h Main functions implementing the USB DFU protocol boot bl_usb.c loader.
-A cut-down version of the USB library containing support bl_usbfuncs.c for enumeration and the endpoint 0 transactions required to implement the USB DFU device.
-Prototypes for the functions provided in bl_usbfuncs.c. bl_usbfuncs.h usbdfu.h Type definitions, labels related to the USB Device Firmware Upgrade class boot loader.
+bl_link_ccs.cmd The linker script used when the ccs compiler is being used to build the boot loader. bl_main.c The main control loop of the boot loader. bl_packet.c The functions for handling the packet processing of commands and responses. bl_packet.h Prototypes for the packet handling functions. bl_ssi.c The functions for transferring data via the SSI port. bl_ssi.h Prototypes for the SSI transfer functions. bl_startup_ccs.s The start-up code used when the ${\tt ccs}$ compiler is being used to build the boot loader. bl_startup_codered.S The start-up code used when the codered compiler is being used to build the boot loader. bl_startup_ewarm.S The start-up code used when the ewarm compiler is being used to build the boot loader. bl_startup_gcc.S The start-up code used when the ${\tt gcc}$ compiler is being used to build the boot loader. bl_startup_rvmdk.S The start-up code used when the ${\tt rvmdk}$ compiler is being used to build the boot loader. bl_startup_sourcerygxx.S The start-up code used when the sourcerygxx compiler is being used to build the boot loader. bl_uart.c The functions for transferring data via the UART port. bl_uart.h Prototypes for the UART transfer functions. bl_usb.c Main functions implementing the USB DFU protocol boot loader. bl_usbfuncs.c A cut-down version of the USB library containing support for enumeration and the endpoint 0 transactions required to implement the USB DFU device. bl_usbfuncs.h Prototypes for the functions provided in bl_usbfuncs.c. usbdfu.h Type definitions, labels related to the USB Device Firmware Upgrade class boot loader.